gflohr/Parse-Kayak/lib/Parse/Kalex.md

 ### Rules

-The rules section consists an arbitrary number of rules defined
+The rules section consists of an arbitrary number of rules defined
 as:

 ```lex